Koderua/simple_shell/README.md

 A  shell  is a command-line interpreter that provides a command line user

 interface.
-The first argument at argument [0] is under‐

-stood by the shell to be a command.
+The first argument at argument [0] is under‐stood by the shell to be a command.
 The shell will then run  that  com‐

 mand  if  it  can be found and arguments after the first are treated as